 Contract 9-07-60-W0408: This contract was executed on April 6, 1989, for a total of 934 acre-feet per year, 264 acre-feet for municipal and domestic use, and 670 acre-feet for industrial use which includes snowmaking.
-The annual contract payment is \$10 per acre-foot for municipal and domestic use water (264 acre-feet).
+The annual contract payment is \$10 per acrefoot for municipal and domestic use water (264 acre-feet).
 The annual contract payment for industrial use water (670 acre-feet) is \$55 per acre-foot for the first 385 acre-feet, and a \$15 per acre foot standby charge and a \$40 per acre foot delivery charge for the remaining 285 acre-feet.
 The \$40 delivery charge is paid only for actual water delivered, while the standby charge is paid regardless of actual delivery.
 This lease is for a term of 40 years (expires April 5, 2029), with an option to renew for an additional 40 years.

 Green Mountain Reservoir contract water value is based on the fact that Green Mountain Reservoir is a finite pool, that there are no new contracts being let by the U.S. Bureau of Reclamation for this pool, but also reflecting its lower value compared with Wolford Mountain Reservoir contract water due to less reliability and transfer issues with the Bureau.
-The term of the Green Mountain Reservoir contract.
+The term of the Green Mountain Reservoir contract is also less than the term of the Wolford Mountain Reservoir contract.